 Just like me, I’m sure you’ve had equally frustrating moments waiting for a page to load the content you desperately need.
 At that moment, whether it’s on the streets of New York or a coffee shop in Stafford, you just want the content fast.

 During the last year we’ve seen a rise in ad blocker usage.
 Ad blockers not only block adverts but also some scripts.
 Some mobile ad blockers also support the blocking of custom fonts.
 As a result we see huge leaps in performance.
-I wrote a post about ad blockers last year comparing the speed of a site with and without it enabled.

 While this is only a quick fix to make sites faster, it is the first time the public have cried out for a faster, better web.